spiritedmedia/erector-set/README.md

 npm install -g grunt-cli
 ```

+It can be useful to run `brew bundle` from time to time in this directory to make sure you're using up-to-date developer tools.

 After all that's done, run `./install.sh` to kick off the rest of the process.
 You will be prompted to enter your system's administrator password.
 Otherwise, please be patient while things install.